jonasheschl/lib2shell-ssh-keygen/README.md

 ## Windows

-Not that this fork drops Windows support.
+Note that this fork drops Windows support.
 Feel free to open a PR if you know your way around that operating system!